 And they make it look as though only a handful of others are walking around the shop.
 In truth, there is a huge support staff that is never seen on camera, including other men who work in the shop.

-The scouting process takes some time, and Koker and his team make sure to do their research before approaching a potential customer.
-They want cars that will make for great remodels and people who have a good “tough luck” story.
+The scouting process takes a potential customer.
+They want cars that will make for great remodels and look for people who have a good “tough luck” story.

 Throughout the series, Danny Koker characterizes himself as a down-to-earth car guy who comes from humble beginnings.
 Well, that’s not exactly true.
 While he might be a laid-back guy, Koker’s childhood was anything but humble.

 Growing up, his father, Danny Sr., played the piano for some of the greats, including Pat Boone and Johnny Cash.
 The money he made performing was enough to indulge in his car fascination, an expensive hobby he passed on to his son.

 The Garage Isn’t Always Running Low On Funds